Peace mediation as a stronger priority in foreign policy

 Finland has a strong focus on promoting women's ownership of and participation in peace processes in line with UN Security Council Resolution 1325 (2000) on Women, Peace and Security.
 The resolution seeks to increase women’s role in decision-making, the prevention and resolution of conflicts as well as peace processes, and to significantly promote the protection of women and the factors that affect it.
 Rather than only concerning mediation, Resolution 1325 thus also covers an extensive range of security-related themes.
 All in all, ten resolutions constituting the Women, Peace and Security Agenda have already been adopted.

 Concrete action to implement the Resolution is set out in Finland's National action plan on Women, Peace and Security.
 The progress of the Action Plan is followed up by a 1325 monitoring group coordinated by the Ministry for Foreign Affairs, which reports annually to Parliament on the plan's implementation.
-Finland is currently implementing its third National action plan (2018–2021).
-Finland also supports the preparation and implementation of national action plans in other countries, including Kenya and Afghanistan.
+Finland is currently implementing its fourth National action plan (2023–2027).
+Finland also supports the preparation and implementation of national action plans in other countries, for example in Kenya.